July 6, 2023

 The 169 inventors named to the 2022 class of NAI fellows collectively hold more than 5,000 issued U.S. patents.
-Overall, NAI Fellows hold more than 58,000 issued U.S. patents, which have generated more than 13,000 licensed technologies and companies, and created more than 1 million jobs.
+Overall, NAI Fellows hold more than 58,000 issued U.S. patents, which have generated more than 13,000 licensed technologies and companies and created more than 1 million jobs.
 More than $3 trillion in revenue has been generated from NAI Fellow discoveries to date.
-Prather alone has earned 21 issued patents in the U.S. and 56 issued foreign patents over the course of his 33-year career at MU.

 “Some of our patents have furthered efforts related to xenotransplantation, the process of transplanting animal organs or tissues into human recipients,” Prather said.
 “This is important because there are currently more than 100,000 people on the organ transplant waiting list, mostly waiting for kidney transplants and some for heart transplants.
 There are others who would benefit from a transplant but currently are not eligible, so pigs can be a great resource going forward.”

 For example, people with hepatitis are currently not eligible for human transplants due to concerns of infections to the liver.